 View issues in context

-Click on a resource link to view the item in the appropriate context within DevTools.
+In the AFFECTED RESOURCES section, click a resource link to view the item in the appropriate context within DevTools.
 In this example, click

 samesite-sandbox.glitch.meto show the cookies attached to that request.
+The link takes you to the Network panel.

 Scroll to view the item with a problem: in this case, the cookie